DSIDEWeb/dsideweb.github.io/resources/index.md

 ## Books

-These are completely optional but can be great references for participants to keep for the future.
+These are completely optional, but can be great references for participants to keep for the future.

 * Art of Data Science [Leanpub](https://leanpub.com/artofdatascience), [iPython Notebook Companion](https://github.com/bionicv/art-of-data-science-python)
 * Python for Data Analysis